misterblack1/trs80-diagnosticrom/README.md

 		- Then the diagnostic tests all possible DRAM pages (`$0-$F`), bank-switching them in turn into the region `$8000-$FFFF`.

-# Running this diagnostic ROM on a TRS-80 Model 1 or Model 3
+# Running this diagnostic ROM on a TRS-80 Model I or Model III

 To use this diagnostic ROM on a TRS-80 Model 3, you must first make or buy an adapter to allow use of an EPROM in the U104 ROM socket.
 This socket is designed for a 2364 which does not have a compatible pinout with a 2764 EPROM.
 Adapter PCBs are widely available on the usual sources, or you can make some PCBs at this link: